-Wondering how to build a Minecraft Nether portal and what the dimensions are?
-This supernatural portal is a gateway between worlds, separating the overworld and Nether dimensions (a menacing hellscape full of hostile mobs).
-If you want to access the Nether, your only way in is through this ominous purple door, so, how do you use a Nether portal to travel to the Nether?
+How do you make a Nether Portal in Minecraft?
+This supernatural portal is a gateway between worlds, separating the overworld and Nether (a menacing hellscape full of hostile mobs).
+If you want to access the Nether, your only way in is through this ominous purple door, so, how do you build and use a Nether portal to travel to the Nether?

 After building a Minecraft Nether portal following the requirements below, you can use it to teleport to the Nether by simply walking into its purple haze.
-Within seconds, you’ll be in a hellish landscape full of lava and monsters.
-Most Minecraft mobs and other entities can enter or exit the Nether portal in Minecraft, with the exception of a Minecraft wither and ender dragon – they definitely don’t belong in the sunny side of Minecraft.
+Within seconds, you’ll be in a hellish Minecraft landscape full of lava and monsters.
+Most Minecraft mobs and other entities can enter or exit the Nether portal in Minecraft, with the exception of a Minecraft wither and ender dragon – just as well, you certainly don’t want either of those sneaking up on you.
+If you’re daring enough, you can also use Minecraft Nether portals to travel through the overworld faster, so keep reading to calculate distances.

 Minecraft Nether portal dimensions